-Eligible employees must provide Lee A. Tolbert Community Academy with at least 48 hours' advance notice of the need for leave.
+Eligible employees must provide Momentum Academy with at least 48 hours' advance notice of the need for leave.
 If 48-hour notice is not practicable, an eligible employee must provide certification of need for leave with a reasonable period after the absence.

-To request domestic or sexual violence leave, employees must supply the building principal and Office of the Superintendent with a sworn statement that the employee or a member of the employee's family or household is a victim of domestic or sexual violence and that leave is necessary for a specific qualifying reason.
-In addition, Lee A. Tolbert Community Academy may require the following supplemental information:
+To request domestic or sexual violence leave, employees must supply [PERSON/POSITION] the Executive Director with a sworn statement that the employee or a member of the employee's family or household is a victim of domestic or sexual violence and that leave is necessary for a specific qualifying reason.
+In addition, Momentum Academy may require the following supplemental information: